Facilities Policies and Procedures

 • The individual whose name appears as the primary contact on the University Camp Request for Reservation Form will be responsible for any additional or unusual expenses incurred by the University or the Department resulting from the activity including but not limited to damages, late fees, and cleaning.*

 • Facility Supervisors have full authority to ask participants to leave the facility if the participant’s conduct necessitates such action.
-Failure to abide by the policies and regulations established by the Department of Recreational Sports may result in the loss of facility reservation and/or program privileges.
+Failure to abide by the policies and regulations established by the Department of Campus Recreation may result in the loss of facility reservation and/or program privileges.

-• The Department of Recreational Sports is not responsible for any lost or stolen articles.
-All lost and found items may be claimed at the Member Services Desk at the RSC on campus.
+• The Department of Campus Recreation is not responsible for any lost or stolen articles.
+All lost and found items may be claimed at the Member Services Desk at the REC on campus.
 Lost items are kept for 30 days.

 • Firearms or other weaponry is not allowed as per University policy.